You are here

-Historical Notes: Jefferson kept the rough draft of the Declaration of Independence, "scored and scratched like a schoolboy's exercise," at Monticello all his life.
-He counted his authorship of what he called "an expression of the American mind" first among his achievements for which he wished to be remembered.
-An engraving of John Trumbull's Declaration of Independence hung in Monticello's Entrance Hall.
-One visitor reported that Jefferson used the print to illustrate a discussion of the historic event.
-He also owned at least three different prints of the document itself.
-All three were published more than forty years after the original, during a time of fierce nationalism following the War of 1812.
+Historical Notes: Jefferson kept the rough draft of the Declaration of Independence, "scored and scratched like a schoolboy's exercise," at Monticello all his life.1 He counted his authorship of what he called "an expression of the [A]merican mind" first among the achievements for which he wished to be remembered.2 An engraving of John Trumbull's Declaration of Independence hung in Monticello's Entrance Hall.
+One visitor reported that Jefferson used the print to illustrate a discussion of the historic event.3 He also owned at least three different prints of the document itself.
+All three were published more than forty years after the original, during a time of fierce nationalism following the War of 1812.4

 In the meantime Tyler took advantage of Binns's publicity and produced a less expensive and unornamented print in April 1818, complete with facsimile signatures and a dedication to Jefferson.
-Tyler was a self-taught calligrapher and penmanship instructor.
-When he asked Jefferson for permission to dedicate the engraving to him, Jefferson consented but reminded Tyler that he was "but a fellow signer" with the other signers:
+Tyler was a self-taught calligrapher and penmanship instructor.6 When he asked Jefferson for permission to dedicate the engraving to him, Jefferson consented but reminded Tyler that he was "but a fellow-laborer" with the other signers:

-"for the few of us remaining can vouch, I am sure, on behalf of those who have gone before us, that notwithstanding the lowering aspect of the day, no hand trembled on affixing its signature to that paper."
+for the few of us remaining can vouch, I am sure, on behalf of those who have gone before us, that notwithstanding the lowering aspect of the day, no hand trembled on affixing it's signature to that paper.7

-Tyler sent Jefferson a copy of his work on parchment, and sometime after May 1818, paid a visit to Monticello, where he spent the day teaching penmanship to Jefferson's family.
+Tyler sent Jefferson a copy of his work on parchment, and sometime after May 1818, paid a visit to Monticello, where he spent the day teaching penmanship to Jefferson's family.8

-Binn's response to Tyler's success was to dedicate his work to the people of the United States.
-He sent a proof of the print of the print to Jefferson in 1819 soliciting comments.
-"The dedication to the people is peculiarly appropriate," Jefferson wrote, "for it is their work, and particularly entitled to my approbation with whom it has ever been a principle to consider individuals as nothing in the scale of the nation."
-Jefferson added that the print's "great value will be in it's exactness as a fac-simile to the original paper," a comment that foreshadowed Binns's next struggle.
+Binns's response to Tyler's success was to dedicate his work to the people of the United States.
+He sent a proof of the print to Jefferson in 1819 soliciting comments. "[T]he dedication to the people is peculiarly appropriate," Jefferson wrote, "for it is their work, and particularly entitled to my approbation with whom it has ever been a principle to consider individuals as nothing in the scale of the nation."
+Jefferson added that the print's "great value will be in it's exactness as a fac-simile to the original paper," a comment that foreshadowed Binns's next struggle.9

 Jefferson's prints of the Declaration were dispersed among his family following his death in 1826, and none are known to survive today.

-- ↑ The description comes from an unidentified visitor's account at Monticello, cited in Dumas Malone, The Story of the Declaration of Independence (New York: Oxford University Press, 1975), 72.
+- 1. The description comes from an unidentified visitor's account to Monticello, cited in Dumas Malone, The Story of the Declaration of Independence (New York: Oxford University Press, 1975), 72.

-- ↑ Ibid, 250-254.
+- 6. Bidwell, "American History in Image and Text," 250-54.
 Tyler gave credit for his plan of reproducing the Declaration of Independence to William P. Gardner, who had corresponded with Jefferson in 1813 about the idea.
 See Noble E. Cunningham, Popular Images of the Presidency from Washington to Lincoln (Columbia: University of Missouri Press, 1991), 91-94.

-- ↑ Martha Jefferson Randolph to Jane Nicholas Randolph, n.d. [c.
-1818-1826], Nicholas P. Trist Papers.
-University of North Carolina at Chapel Hill.
+- 8. Martha Jefferson Randolph to Jane Nicholas Randolph, n.d. [c.
+1818-1826], Nicholas P. Trist Papers, University of North Carolina at Chapel Hill.